susapad/software/README.md

 may take up to six seconds to complete.

+### Is this software translated?

+No, it isn't.
+But we plan to translate it soon.
+For now *SusaPad Software* is just available to Portuguese, the native language of this project.

 ### Does this project have any relationship with others?

 No, it isn't.
 This project is independent